-Before you dive into Ayurveda, you need to understand your hair type to select a treatment that'll help you achieve your desired results.
+Before you dive into Ayurveda, you need to understand your hair type to select a treatment that’ll help you achieve your desired results.
 Are you trying to color your hair naturally?
 Do want a deep conditioning mask?
-Does you hair need some thickening?
+Does your hair need some thickening?
 Here are a few Ayurvedic terms that will help you determine what kind of recipe you should go for:

 Vata: Hair that tends to thin, dry, frizzy and prone to split ends.
 A dry, flaky and itchy scalp are other common traits in a “vata imbalance.”
 These concerns are usually remedied with the use of oils, such as amla, coconut and neem, which all help to seal in moisture.
 Warming the oil and massaging it into your scalp promotes blood circulation and can enhance hair growth rates.

 Pitta: Hair that is fine and prone to premature thinning and graying.
-Oftentimes, loss in hair density and color are result from a changed metabolism or inflammation.
-Redness, irritation and scaling can accompany the scalp with a "pitta imbalance."
+Oftentimes, loss in hair density and color results from a changed metabolism or inflammation.
+Redness, irritation and scaling can accompany the scalp with a “pitta imbalance.”
 Treatments that include ingredients like aloe vera gel, shikaki powder and honey help to soothe inflamed or thinning hair, while henna and indigo dyes hair naturally.